Define Lambda function handler in Node.js - AWS Lambda

 Note

-This page shows examples of both CommonJS and ES module handlers.
+This example uses an ES module handler.
+Lambda supports both ES module and CommonJS handlers.
 To learn about the difference between these two handler types, see Designating a function handler as an ES module.

 If you create a function in the console using a different file name or function handler name, you must edit the default handler name.